-DIGNITY AT WORK POLICY (and Complaints Procedure)
+DIGNITY AT WORK POLICY

-1. POLICY STATEMENT AND SCOPE
+1 POLICY STATEMENT AND SCOPE

-- 1.1 The Royal Veterinary College aims to provide a working and learning environment which promotes equality and diversity in all aspects of College life and activity, and to be a community which is safe, supportive and free of intimidation, bullying or harassment. - 1.2 This Policy applies to all staff and students of the College and they are expected to comply with it.
-Its purpose is to: - promote an ethos and culture that is inclusive and safeguards the dignity and well-being of everyone; - create a climate in which harassment and bullying are unacceptable behaviours which will not be tolerated; - give individuals the confidence that any concerns they may have will be considered fairly and appropriately and that complaints can be brought in good faith without fear of detriment. - 1.3 Employees, students, visitors, consultants, clients and contractors to the College should be treated with courtesy, fairness and respect and are expected to treat others in the same way.
-This policy will apply to all College premises, and all College Staff and Students working at other premises. - 1.4 The College gives an assurance that there will be no victimisation against an employee or student making a complaint in good faith under this policy. - 1.5 The College will seek to prevent harassment and bullying by publicising and communicating this policy widely; by providing training for those involved in advising on or dealing with complaints of harassment and bullying.
-The College will review the policy and its implementation in the light of experience, and within the context of external developments. - 1.6 Nothing in this Policy & Procedure is intended to restrict or undermine the right to academic freedom, as set out in section 2 (1) (ii) of the University of London Statute.
+- 1.1 It is the intention of The Royal Veterinary College to provide a working and learning environment which promotes equality and diversity in all aspects of College life and activity, and to be a community which is safe, supportive and free of intimidation, bullying or harassment. - 1.2 This Policy applies to all employees and students of the College and they are expected to comply with it.
+Its purpose is to: - promote an ethos and culture that is inclusive and safeguards the dignity and well-being of everyone; - create a climate in which harassment and bullying are unacceptable behaviours which will not be tolerated: - give individuals the confidence that any concerns they may have will be considered fairly and appropriately and that complaints can be brought in good faith without fear of detriment. - 1.3 Employees, students, visitors, consultants, clients and contractors to the College should be treated with courtesy, fairness and respect and are expected to treat others in the same way.
+This policy will apply to all College premises, and all College Employees and Students working at other premises. - 1.4 The College gives an assurance that there will be no victimisation against an employee or student making a complaint in good faith under this policy. - 1.5 The College will seek to prevent harassment and bullying by publicising and communicating this policy widely; by providing training for those involved in advising on or dealing with complaints of harassment and bullying.
+The College will review the policy and its implementation in the light of experience, and within the context of external developments. - Nothing in this Policy & Procedure is intended to restrict or undermine the right to academic freedom, as set out in section 2 (1) (ii) of the University of London Statute.

-2. DEFINITIONS
+2 DEFINITIONS

 The effects of harassment and bullying can be very damaging to the physical and/or emotional well-being of the recipient, and, if unaddressed, can have longer term implications for the individual's career, prospects and health.
+Some forms of unacceptable behaviour such as victimisation or harassment are unlawful.
 There are many definitions of harassment and bullying, but for the purposes of this document, the following definitions will apply: